Size bias for one and all: Size bias and Skorohod embedding

 To define the joint distribution for $(U,V)$ in $[0,\infty)^2$, consider random variables $A,B$ with values in $[0,\infty)$ with distribution given by \ignore{

 }

 since $X$ is nonconstant and mean zero, both $p_-:=\p(X<0)>0$ and $p_+ := \p(X>0)>0$, so the conditioning is elementary.
 Note that

 Write $p_0 := \p(X=0)$.
-Since $A$ and $B$ have finite positive mean, the distributions of $A^*$ and $B^*$ are well defined.
+Since $A$ and $B$ have finite positive mean, the size biased distributions of $A^*$ and $B^*$ are well defined.
 Couple so that $A,A^*,B,B^*$ are independent.
 The final recipe, writing $\delta_q$ for unit mass at the point $q$, is

 and then take $(U,V)$ to be independent of the Brownian motion $W$.

 To prove that \eqref{final recipe} and $T=T_{U,V}$ achieve $X =^d W_T$, first consider the case where $\p(X=0)=0$.
 Given a bounded measurable function $h: \BR \to \BR$, conditioning on $U,V$ and using the exit distribution for Brownian motion from the interval $[-u,v]$ we have